 Third, I wanted to celebrate the theatre.
 I have given my life to this magnificent art form.
 I love the people of the theatre, the individual grace and courage and dedication they daily exhibit.

-Fourth, I wanted to honor the heroism and dangers faced by the trilogy of Nazi victims: Jews, Gypsies, Homosexuals.
+Fourth, I wanted to honor the heroism and dangers faced by the trilogy of Nazi victims: Jews, Roma, Homosexuals.

 The result is THE ICE FRONT, a celebration of the courage it takes to pretend to be someone you’re not in order to be who you are.